Number of posts : 59 Home City : Aussie Model and year : 1994 Super Custom Living Saloon Ex 4wd 1KZ-TE Registration date : 2020-06-01

 rear brake cylinder in ndrum brake slight fluid

-new shows (not touching all of surface
+going to start with new drums (very worn!) new shows (not touching all of surface and new cylinders

 also had a hot front wheel - was just the brake caliper slides stuck - greased up - no longer hot wheel.